abhibha1807/abhibha1807.github.io/_pages/about.md

 Timeline
 ======

+* Excited to announce that I will be attending Grace Hopper Conference (2023) at Orlando, Florida.
 * August 2023: Our paper 'Towards Accurate and Clinically Meaningful Summarization of Electronic Health Record Notes: A Guided Approach' was accepted at IEEE-EMBS International Conference on Biomedical and Health Informatics (BHI’23) for presentation!
 * June 2023: Currently collaborating with the SISL lab at Stanford University.
 * August 2022 - Commenced enrollment as a graduate student at the University of Pittsburgh.